brick-lang/brick/doc/core/Traits.md

-##What is a trait, anyways?
+## What is a trait, anyways?

-Rust sez: "A trait describes a set of method types."
+Rust says: "A trait describes a set of method types."

 All you Java programmers out there may go "Ha!
 That's an interface!"